Donaim/miseq-workflow-pres/slides.md

 ## Final reports

 <!--
-Both V3 tropism and HCV resistance testing follow the same pathway through the MiSeq workflow.
+Both V3 tropism and resistance testing follow the same pathway through the MiSeq workflow.
 They use requisitions, produce similar formatted reports, and are both ordered by clinicians but not clinically approved.
 -->